 Are you working on any new products?I’m always working on new colour formulations, but my current project has been to create a good vegan lipstick.
 Of course, I’m a perfectionist, and I’m sure by now I’ve thrown away an extremely environmentally-unsafe amount of wax.
 Well, something that’s long wearing, creamy, opaque, and with a satin-mate finish?
 That’s not something that happens on a second try.

 How much is shipping?
 What shipping methods do you use?
-How often do you ship?We use USPS, and charge a flat rate of $4.5 for domestic orders or $8 + .25/item for international ones.
-We usually ship two times a week, and put delivery confirmation on all orders over 50USD.
+How often do you ship?We use USPS, and charge a flat rate of $5 for domestic orders or $9 + .25/item for international ones.
+We usually ship two times a week.

 Do you have a discount for wholesale orders?Yes!
 Please contact me directly for details.